potatoqualitee/psmodulecache/README.md

 * `modules-to-cache-prerelease` -A comma-separated list of PowerShell module names marked as a prerelease, to install and then cache.
 Each module name can specify a version or auto-update.
 A module name can be prefixed with a repository name separated by a backslash. **Keep in mind that when searching for a prerelease 'Find-Module' may return a stable version.**

 * `shell` - The default shell you'll be using.
-Defaults to pwsh.
+Defaults to _pwsh_.
 Recognized shells are '_powershell_' and '_pwsh_', you can specify one or the other, or both.
   Duplicate shell names are silently removed and therefore do not generate an error.
   The use of shell names allows to configure the installation path of the module :